Beatriz Trapote: Career

-In May 2010, she was cover of the Interviú magazine and this year she participated in the reality show Supervivientes (España).
+In May 2010, she made the cover of the Interviú magazine and this year she participated in the reality show Supervivientes (España).

 In 2010 summer she works as a partner at the morning program of Telecinco, El programa de Ana Rosa.

 In March 2013, she participated in the program ¡Mira quién salta!.

 Private life

 On 3 November 2013 she married Víctor Janeiro in Jerez de la Frontera (Cádiz).
 Three days later, the pictures of their wedding were published exclusively by the magazine ¡HOLA!
 (HELLO! in the Spanish edition).